 Kafka monitoring provides real-time visibility into your Apache Kafka clusters to ensure reliable data streaming and prevent costly downtime in distributed systems.
-Using OpenTelemetry Collector, you get comprehensive monitoring through a flexible, vendor-neutral approach that works across self-hosted environments and Kubernetes with Strimzi.
+Using a collector-based approach, you get comprehensive monitoring through a flexible, vendor-neutral solution that works across self-hosted environments and Kubernetes with Strimzi.

 Monitor your Kafka clusters with comprehensive dashboards showing cluster health, broker status, topic metrics, and consumer group performance.